Skip to main content

 DSO Governance Model

 The DSO is a decentralized party hosted across all SV nodes.
+For the full technical architecture — including Daml package structure, DSO party requirements, and code dependency graph — see Splice Architecture.
 It uses a Byzantine Fault Tolerant (BFT) confirmation model where actions require approval from a supermajority of SVs.
 The system tolerates up to f faulty or dishonest nodes, where f = floor((n - 1) / 3) and n is the total number of SVs.
 The required number of votes for any governance action is:

 requiredNumVotes = ceiling((numSVs + f + 1) / 2)